ramch22/vmcbook/book/vmconaws/sddc-network-and-security/sddc-network-security.md

 <section markdown="1" id="cross-linked-vpc">
 ## The Cross-Linked VPC
-Since network security between the SDDC and the cross-linked customer VPC is managed in multiple places, it is worth specifically calling it out as a stand-along topic.
+Since network security between the SDDC and the cross-linked customer VPC is managed in multiple places, it is worth specifically calling it out as a stand-alone topic.
 Specifically, the security administrator must consider all of the points where security policy may be enforced for traffic between the SDDC and that VPC:
 * DFW - Security policy defined by DFW would be enforced at the vNIC level of all VMs within the compute network.
 * Gateway Firewall - Management Gateway policies would affect connectivity to/from the management network, and Compute Gateway policies would affect connectivity to/from the compute network.
 * AWS Security Groups - The security groups of the VPC itself will impact connectivity to/from the VPC.